FiercelyPierce/PokeJumper/README.md

 # Overview

-{Provide a description the game that you wrote.
-Describe how to play your game.}

-{Describe your purpose for writing this software.}

-{Provide a link to your YouTube demonstration.
-It should be a 4-5 minute demo of the game being played and a walkthrough of the code.}
+This is a simple little game that has you run around the screen, jumping to avoid the enemies that assail you.

+I used this to practice with pygame so I could understand it further and become familiar with it.
+I will be looking into other liberaries, but I decided to start with pygame since I knew of a couple of resourses already.

 [Software Demo Video](http://youtube.link.goes.here)

 # Development Environment

-{Describe the tools that you used to develop the software}

-{Describe the programming language that you used and any libraries.}
+I used the Python language with the Pygame library thoughout the process.

 # Useful Websites